-Staff and pupils are expected to follow the terms of the school acceptable behaviour policies for appropriate use and behaviour when on school devices, whether on site or at home.
+Staff and pupils are expected to follow the terms of the school acceptable use policies for appropriate use and behaviour when on school devices, whether on site or at home.

-School devices are not to be used in any way which contravenes ABPs or staff code of conduct.
+School devices are not to be used in any way which contravenes AUPs, behaviour policy / staff code of conduct.